 - Largest ever single year programme of capital investment completed on schedule: £577.7 million invested in the East of England in 2021/22 (31 March 2021: £447.0 million), including £109 million in abstraction reduction to protect chalk streams and rivers; £68.1 million for climate resilience schemes and £63.1 million to address population growth - Accelerated £800 million environmental programme delivery well ahead of schedule: cumulative total of 1,184 schemes delivered since 2020, including investment in storm tanks, event duration monitors and bathing water quality - £32 million of tailored support in 2021/22 to customers facing affordability challenges: 324,750 people supported this year and unprecedented £65 million package of support set aside for customers in 2022/23 as cost of living crisis bites.
-Our total AMP package extends to £232 million as we seek to fulfil our aim of no customers being in water poverty. - Net zero carbon programme ahead of schedule: industry-leading 2030 net zero routemap published as company leads the water sector at COP26. - Challenging year for performance against regulatory commitments resulting in net ODI penalty:
+Our total AMP package extends to £232 million as we seek to fulfil our aim of no customers being in water poverty. - Net zero carbon programme ahead of schedule: industry-leading 2030 net zero routemap published as company leads the water sector at COP26 - Challenging year for performance against regulatory commitments resulting in net ODI penalty:

-Majority on track or ahead of target, including environmental programme delivery, leakage and mains repairs, but targets not met for some key measures including pollutions, flooding and mains bursts. - UK's largest ever programme of new wetlands announced: More than 25 new natural treatment wetlands modelled on award-winning Ingoldisthorpe blueprint will curb the impact of phosphates and nitrates and further improve biodiversity across the region. - Flow to full treatment: Ofwat and the Environment Agency launched industry-wide investigations in 2021 into compliance with conditions of environmental permits.
-While the final outcome of these investigations isn't yet known, we've provided comprehensive information to both regulators and continue to engage positively with them. - Completion of a Group capital restructure, a three-tier structure has been implemented which saw: - New Holdco debt structure with £560 million of debt raised. - New investment grade Midco debt structure with additional £502 million of debt raised, including a £300 million sustainability linked bond. - Anglian Water gearing reduced to 65 per cent at 31 March 2022 (31 March 2021: 82 per cent) following a £1,165 million equity injection.
+Majority on track or ahead of target, including environmental programme delivery, leakage and mains repairs, but targets not met for some key measures including pollutions, flooding and mains bursts - UK's largest ever programme of new wetlands announced: More than 25 new natural treatment wetlands modelled on award-winning Ingoldisthorpe blueprint will curb the impact of phosphates and nitrates and further improve biodiversity across the region - Flow to full treatment: Ofwat and the Environment Agency launched industry-wide investigations in 2021 into compliance with conditions of environmental permits.
+While the final outcome of these investigations isn't yet known, we've provided comprehensive information to both regulators and continue to engage positively with them. - Completion of a Group capital restructure which saw: - $\circ\quad$ An equity injection into the company of £526.5 million. - New investment grade Midco debt structure with additional £602 million of debt raised, including a £300 million sustainability linked bond. - Anglian Water gearing reduced to 65 per cent at 31 March 2022 (31 March 2021: 82 per cent) following a £1,165 million equity injection.